allanj/pytorch_neural_crf/docs/benchmark.md

 ### Benchmark Performance

 Empirically, although `ADAM` optimizer converges faster, we found that using `SGD` with learning rate of `0.01` and `100` epochs is better than `ADAM`.
+The following results are obtained with the Glove embeddings (`glove.6B.100d.txt`).
+Download the embeddings and specify the path as arguments.

 * Experiments on the CoNLL-2003 dataset